GameDriver-io/gdio.unity_api.doc/README.md

 ##### Returns

-Returns TRUE if the request was successfully processed by the GameDriver agent.
+TRUE if the request was successfully processed by the GameDriver agent.

 ##### Parameters